nighthawkcoders/society-of-coders/CONTRIBUTING.md

 Create a markdown (.md) file under the section of your article in the [data subfolder](https://github.com/nighthawkcoders/csa-society/tree/main/website/data).
 For example if you are a new article to "gotchas" create a new file [here](https://github.com/nighthawkcoders/csa-society/tree/main/website/data/gotchas).

-Warning: The filename will be used as a url path so it cannot contain spaces or special characters, use dashes instead.
+Warning: The filename will be used as a url path so it can only contain chars 'a-z', 'A-Z', '0-9', or '-'.

 ## Step 3
 Copy and paste the following into your newly created file.